sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 The above definition may be from https://courses.csail.mit.edu/6.042/spring18/mcs.pdf which is  different from wikipedia says based on trail.
 The problem may be Problem 10.4. (a)

+If someone struggled to understand the above, wikipedia  defines automorphism as one permutation and isomorphism as bijection.
+IMHO the difference is their codomains as the answer says.
+Examples for automorphism https://mathworld.wolfram.com/GraphAutomorphism.html and isomorphism https://en.wikipedia.org/wiki/Graph_isomorphism.

 abbr:
 DMIA -> Discrete_Mathematics_and_Its_Applications
 # Watching question